okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 However, note that deleting the current setup will result in a container restarting to maintain state, but when that happens the WordPress site has to be re-installed because the data was not saved.
 The solution for this will be in the volumes lab.

+## Web UI

+Kubernetes comes with a `Web UI` you can use instead of kubectl commands.